Llandover Woods. Credit Jessica Plesko

 Finding it: The park is on Holmes Point Drive along Lake Washington, with plenty of off-street parking and restrooms.

-Length of trail: Approximately a 1.5-mile loop, with over 150 feet in gradual elevation gain.
+Length of trail: Approximately a 1.5-mile loop, with more than 150 feet in gradual elevation gain.

 Tips: It is possible to extend your hike further, connecting with the Big Finn Hill Park to the east via an old logging road that branches off the trail at the half-way point.